 Workflow Run Rules allow you to sequence the order in which workflows run.

-Take this scenario: I have a login workflow that I need an auth token from to run before all of the other workflows on my team.
+Example scenario: I have a login workflow that I need an auth token from to run before all of the other workflows on my team.

 General overview of Workflow Run Rules